joncampbell123/dosbox-x/README.md

 The full source code is officially provided with each DOSBox-X release, which may be compiled to run on the above and possibly other operating systems too.
 You can also get the latest development source code from the repository directly.
 See also the [BUILD](BUILD.md) page for information on building/compiling the DOSBox-X source code.

-## Compatibility with DOS programs and games
+## Compatibility with DOS software

 With the eventual goal of being a complete DOS emulation package that covers all pre-2000 DOS and Windows 3.x/9x based hardware scenarios, we are making efforts to ensure that the vast majority of DOS games and applications will run in DOSBox-X, and these include both text-mode and graphical-mode DOS programs.
 Microsoft Windows versions that are largely DOS-based (such as Windows 3.x and 9x) are officially supported by DOSBox-X as well.
 Note that certain config settings may need to be changed from the default ones for some of these programs to work smoothly.
 Take a look at the [DOSBox-X Wiki](https://dosbox-x.com/wiki) for more information.